 From Manuel Antonio

 If you’re coming from Manuel Antonio, this guided waterfall tour makes an excellent choice.
 It’s a full-day excursion and takes about 6 hours from start to finish.
 It includes an air-conditioned shuttle from the steps of your hotel all the way to the waterfall’s entrance and a knowledgeable guide who will point out all of the flora and fauna along the journey to the waterfall.
 The tour includes breakfast and a traditional Costa Rican lunch before returning you back to your hotel.
+This is one of the best tours in all Costa Rica!

 From Quepos, this great tour option allows you to reach the falls with a shuttle service right from your Quepos hotel.
 The guided hike and tour to the waterfall take approximately 7 hours.
 The guide will show you all the best swimming spots and jump off the rocks into the pool.
 The tour also includes lunch, snacks, and water throughout your day.